Burns

 Login to favorite or comment on the article

-This article appears in a special issue dedicated to burns and discusses considerations for managing burn patients in conditions with limited resources, such as using oral hydration for resuscitation.
+This article (while dated) appears in a special issue dedicated to burns and discusses considerations for managing burn patients in conditions with limited resources, such as using oral hydration for resuscitation.
 The authors maintain that all plans should include procedures for resuscitation, airway management, wound care, and pain management, and should be tested their limits on a regular basis.

 Login to favorite or comment on the article